GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets | Business

 GLOBAL MARKETS-Stocks eye steepest slide since 2020 as central bankers roil markets

-After a week of punchy moves across asset classes, world stocks were down 0.2% on Friday to take weekly losses to 5.8% and leave the index on course for the steepest weekly percentage drop in more than two years.
-Overnight in Asia, the yen was up 1.8% to 134.55 per dollar in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan fell to a five-week low, dragged by selling in Australia.
+The biggest U.S. rate rise since 1994, the first such Swiss move in 15 years, a fifth rise in British rates since December and a move by the European Central Bank to bolster the indebted south ahead of future rises all took turns in roiling markets.
+The Bank of Japan was the only outlier in a week where money prices rose around the world, sticking with its strategy of pinning 10-year yields near zero on Friday.

 World stocks headed for their worst week since markets' pandemic meltdown in March 2020 as leading central banks doubled down on tighter policy to tame inflation, setting investors on edge about future economic growth.
-The biggest U.S. rate rise since 1994, the first such Swiss move in 15 years, the fifth rise in British rates since December, and a move by the European Central Bank to bolster the indebted south all took turns in roiling markets.
+The biggest U.S. rate rise since 1994, the first such Swiss move in 15 years, the fifth rise in British rates since December and a move by the European Central Bank to bolster the indebted south ahead of future rises all took turns in roiling markets.

 The Bank of Japan was the only outlier in a week where money prices rose around the world, sticking with its strategy of pinning 10-year yields near zero on Friday.
-After a week of punchy moves across asset classes, world stocks were down 0.2% on Friday to take weekly losses to 5.8% and leave the index on course for the steepest weekly percentage drop in more than two years.
+After a week of punchy moves across asset classes, world stocks were flat on Friday to take weekly losses to 5.5% and leave the index on course for the steepest weekly percentage drop in more than two years.

-Overnight in Asia, the yen was up 1.8% to 134.55 per dollar in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan fell to a five-week low, dragged by selling in Australia.
+Overnight in Asia, the dollar climbed 1.8% against the yen to 134.55 in volatile trade, while MSCI's broadest index of Asia-Pacific shares outside Japan fell to a five-week low, dragged by selling in Australia.
 Japan's Nikkei fell 1.8% and headed for a weekly drop of almost 7%.
-S&P 500 futures were up 0.5% and Nasdaq 100 futures rose 1% but they are well underwater on the week.
+S&P 500 futures and Nasdaq 100 futures were both up 1.1% but remain well underwater on the week.

 ONE WAY Bonds and currencies were jittery after a rollercoaster week.

 U.S. labor and housing data came in soft on Thursday, on the heels of disappointing retail sales figures, with the worries knocking the dollar and helping Treasuries.
-Benchmark U.S. 10-year Treasury yields fell nearly 10 basis points overnight but wobbled higher to 3.2502% during early European trade.
+Benchmark U.S. 10-year Treasury yields fell nearly 10 basis points overnight but were last at 3.2162% during early European trade.
 Yields rise when prices fall.

-Sterling rose 1.4% on Thursday after a 25 basis points rate rise and held gains into Friday as it heads for a steady week.
-Two-year gilts were last at 2.066%.
-"If a central bank does not move aggressively, yields and risk price in more in the way of rate hikes down the road," said NatWest Markets' strategist John Briggs.

-"Markets may just be continuously adjusting to an outlook for higher global policy rates ... as global central bank policy momentum is all one way."
+"Despite today's apparent semblance of calm in the markets, investors will need to transition from a soft to a hard landing strategy meaning they will either have to turn to defensive or de-risk completely," Stephen Innes, managing partner at SPI Asset Management, said.
 Growth fears took oil on a brief trip lower before prices steadied.
-Brent crude futures were last at $120.55 a barrel.
-Gold was down 0.5% at $1,848 an ounce and bitcoin climbed 3.5% to $21,099.
+Brent crude futures were last at $120.53 a barrel.
+Gold trimmed early gains to be down 0.3% at $1,848 an ounce and bitcoin climbed 3.3% to $21,051.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)